A few years ago I was in a Nomad Ventures, the climbing shop near Joshua Tree National Park, when a question arose.

 Sometime later, something happened to me.
 I didn't take up hand jammies.
 No, instead I started to wear something a bit worse.
 I started to wear belay gloves.

-When you go out to the crag you'll notice that belay gloves are incredibly uncommon.
-The reason that they are uncommon is because most people don't see the need for them.
+When you go out to the crag you'll notice that belay gloves are inot terribly common.
+The reason that they're uncommon is because most people don't see the need for them.
 Nobody really rappels or lowers anyone fast enough to burn their hands.
+And they certainly don't learn to wear them at the rock gym.

 I don't wear them to avoid hand burns.
 I wear them to avoid the aluminum that inevitably gets transferred from the carabiners to the rope and then subsequently to my hands.
 Over the last few seasons I've found it harder and harder to wash the tiny fragments of metal out of the creases in my hands and as such it always looked like my hands were dirty.

-I worked with a guide last season who was concerned that Alzheimer's disease comes from aluminum.
+I worked with a guide some time ago who was concerned that Alzheimer's disease comes from aluminum.
 As a result he always wore gloves whenever he handled a rope.

 And so, I began to wear belay gloves.
 Everybody made fun of me, but I still wore them...